bdWhistmore/NSM-Engineering/capstone.md

 `ssh repo`

-For each host, copy the local cert from the repo home directory to all the containers and update the ca-trust

 `for host in elastic{0..2} pipeline{0..2} kibana sensor; do sudo scp ~/certs/localCA.crt elastic@$host:~/localCA.crt && ssh -t elastic@$host 'sudo mv ~/localCA.crt /etc/pki/ca-trust/source/anchors/ && sudo update-ca-trust'; done`

-Finally, copy the CRT from the repo into the host workstation

 `exit`
 `sudo scp elastic@repo:/home/elastic/certs/localCA.crt ~/localCA.crt`